SleepTop Tips for Spot Cleaning Your Pillow

 It is generally not recommended to use bleach on pillows as it can damage the fabric and affect the pillow’s fill.
 Stick to gentler cleaners like dish soap, vinegar, or lemon juice.

-How often should I spot-clean my pillow?
+How can I clean grease stains on my pillow?

 You may also like to read, Know Everything About King Size Bed Frame Measurements